-The Pros and Cons of Converting a Garage to a Living Space
+Pros and Cons of Turning a Garage into Living Space

 Who doesn’t want more space in their own home?
 With housing prices rising across the country, people are looking to find ways to push their own spaces further.
 For some, this means converting a garage into a living space.

 While this might seem like a great way to add extra room to your home, is it as stress-free as it sounds?
 Are there any disadvantages of giving up garage space?
 In this guide, we’ll uncover the pros and the cons of converting a garage to a living space in your home.

 Why Convert Your Garage to a Living Space?

 Why do people choose to convert their garage to a living space in the first place?
 While many people convert other parts of their home like the attic or basement, it’s possible to also convert your garage from a place for storage and vehicles into a bedroom or extra living space.

 Many people choose to convert their garage to make space for a guestroom, kids room, office, rec room, or any other extra space that might not fit into their current floorplan.
 While garages might be dark, cold, and unattractive to begin with, there are a lot of ways to renovate them into perfectly normal living spaces.

 Pros of Converting Your Garage to a Living Space

 First, let’s talk about the pros of converting your garage to a living space.
 The most obvious benefit is that you gain more available space.
 This can add square footage to your home, possibly improving its value.
 Unlike “traditional” home add-on renovations, this space already exists.
 It’s much more affordable than building an entirely new room from scratch.